 - creating and maintaining a schedule to meet with clients synchronously online, to respond to writing asynchronously through email, and, possibly, to meet face-to-face with clients

-- providing feedback on writing projects and presentations
+- providing feedback on presentations and writing projects

 - keeping tutoring records of appointments